 All in-person classes meet in the evenings on the Lincoln Park Campus.
 The program can be completed in just over three years.

-You have the option to pursue one of three concentrations:
+In our doctorate in Educational Leadership (EdD) program, you’ll have the option to pursue one of three concentrations:

 General Concentration The General Concentration provides a rich knowledge base to analyze administrative practices with a focus on PK-12 education.
 You can attend full-time or part-time.